Do we really need foods for radiation protection?

-If you are exposed to radiation through something more common like a CT scan, I suggest you include at least a handful (if not more) of the foods and supplements listed above for at least a month after your exposure.
+If you are exposed to radiation through something more common like a CT scan, I suggest you include at least a handful (if not more) of the foods and supplements listed above for at least eight weeks after your exposure.
 Personally I include many of these foods on a daily basis and don’t plant to stop as long as I can access them.

 Finally keep in mind this isn’t a complete list.
 There are many other foods that have shown radioprotective effects including milk thistle, berberine, frankincense, royal jelly, astaxanthin, rosemary, aloe vera, ginger, peppermint, beets, pomegranate, moringa, and more.
 You can check the data yourself at Green Med Info’s Research Database.